bobtodd/bananas/txtgrndr/notes.md

         * Update 2011-06-21: No noticable improvement (in fact, arguably worse performance) switching Nokogiri's `xpath("//p")` to `xpath("//text()")` to extract text.
 * I need to figure out where in the code [textgrounder][tg] extracts items from the database to see if there's allowance made for different formats with more options.
     * For example, does [textgrounder][tg] only recognize "Alaska" and "AK" as valid symbols for that state, or is it also picking up on "Alas."?
 It seems like it doesn't recognize the latter.
+        * Update 2011-06-23: Okay, so a perusal of the code suggests that the basic processing of the gazetteer files (the geolocation databases used in the [getting started][gs] guide) happens in the files [GeoNamesGazetteer.java][gng] and [GeoNamesGazetteerWithList.java][gngl].
+If I understand correctly, the data categories are hard-coded into [textgrounder][tg]: e.g., [textgrounder][tg] _assumes_ latitude is `fields[4]`, etc.  To make [textgrounder][tg] more robust, it would've been helpful if it instead read the field names from the first line of the file (or a separate file) and then created a hash with those names as keys.
+The drawback is that would be much more memory intensive than the appoach they've used of packing into arrays.

 [tg]: http://code.google.com/p/textgrounder/ "textgrounder wiki"
 [pg]: http://www.gutenberg.org/wiki/Main_Page "Project Gutenberg homepage"